avinashkranjan/Amazing-Python-Scripts/GST Calculator/Readme.md

 ## GST Calculator Functionalities : 🚀

-- This is a GST Calculator where the user enters the original price and net price and the script returns the GST percentage.
+- This is a GST Calculator where the user enters the original price and net price
+- And the script returns the GST percentage with SGST and CGST percent value and the Total GST Value.
+- This code uses Tkinter as a User Interface and python as its main language.

 ## GST Calculator Instructions: 👨🏻‍💻